R2NorthstarTools/FlightCore/docs/FAQ.md

 # FAQ

+## What is FlightCore?

+FlightCore is a Northstar installer, updater, and mod-manager for Northstar?

+You can use it to easily install and update Northstar as well as for installing, updating, and managing mods for Northstar.

 ## Why yet another Northstar intaller/updater/mod-manager instead of contributing to an existing one?

 The 3 main GUI tools for handling such tasks with Norhtstar are